KiraResari/ceal-chronicler-f/Protocol.md

 - [x] can be removed from a party
 - [x] location can't be edited while character is in party
 - [x] if character is in party, the party's location should be displayed instead of the character's location
-- [ ] Characters should have editable fixed and temporal attributes
+- [ ] Characters should have editable permanent and temporal attributes
+  - [x] permanent attributes
+  - [ ] temporal attributes

 ### Locations